cr0w-l0rd/get_next_line/README.md

 The project `get_next_line` is to create a function that takes in a `file descriptor` and outputs the next line in the file as a C-style string (unless an error occurs, or there is nothing left to read).

 A file descriptor is an **integer** like an **identifier** for a file that's in the program's **open file table**.
-When a file is opened, it's given a file descriptor (typically the lowest positive integer that hasn't been used yet).
+When a file is opened, it's given a file descriptor (the lowest positive integer that hasn't been used yet, starting from 3).

 #### Standard File Descriptors
 When any process starts, then that process file descriptors table’s fd(file descriptor) 0, 1, 2 open automatically, (By default) each of these 3 fd references file table entry for a file named /dev/tty